ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 bash  kingdom  morpheus_flag.txt  restore.py
 ```

 Looking at this user's sudo right we see that Morpheus can run any command as root.
-We can use this sudo righ to login as root using `sudo su`.
+We can use this sudo right to log in as root using `sudo su`.
 ```bash
 morpheus@dreaming:~$ sudo -l
 Matching Defaults entries for morpheus on dreaming: